 In order for the statistical results to be correctly interpreted, it is important to clearly define what this study means by uncertainty and measurement error.
 Produced by the Joint Committee for Guides in Metrology (JCGM), the guide "Evaluation of measurement data - Guide to the expression of uncertainty in measurement" was used for this study in order to have an adequate definition of the statistical concepts discussed (JCGM, 2008).
 Uncertainty of a measurement method represents the dispersion of values that are attributable to the measuring instrument (JCGM, 2008).
 To characterize the uncertainty of each snow sampler, the coefficient of variation (CV) was calculated as the ratio between the standard deviation and the mean.
-Because the three snow samplers allow the measurement of snow depth, snow density and SWE, a CV was calculated for these three variables.
 Since repeated measurements that were taken with each snow sampler were in close proximity to one another on open and flat terrain, sources of uncertainty should be due to the instrument and not to random effects that are induced by spatial and temporal variation.
-This remains a purely theoretical assumption where measurement conditions are set in place to minimize random effects, yet the impact of these effects on the uncertainty cannot be precisely measured.
-The spatial variability of the snow properties was calculated by the CV of the average snow depth and snow density for each measurement day.
-The CV calculation was made for each snow sampler to best estimate the spatial variability of the snow conditions on the NEIGE site, therefore without the variability between the different SWE estimation methods used.
-In order to analyse if there is a temporal influence on the uncertainty of the SWE measurement, the CV was calculated depending on whether the measurements are taken during periods of snow accumulation or snowmelt.
+This remains a purely theoretical assumption where measurement conditions are set in place to minimize random effects, yet the impact of these effects on the uncertainty cannot be measured.